Distributions Which Include MariaDB

 The following is a partial list of distributions which include MariaDB in their package repositories.
 For these you can use the distribution's management system to install MariaDB.

-- Arch Linux — features MariaDB 10.1, and replaced MySQL as a default
+- Arch Linux — features MariaDB 10.0, replacing MySQL as a default

 - ALT Linux

 - The Chakra Project — features the latest MariaDB 5.5 release, replacing MySQL as a default